Skip to content

 Frequently asked questions

-How long will it take to schedule a roof repair after a major hail event?
+How long does it take to schedule a roofer after a hail storm?

 Should I upgrade to Class 4 shingles during repair?